+Credits

+4Grading scale

-4 Grade to a tenth Each summer term 1 term German 4 1
+Grade to a tenthRecurrence

+Each summer termDuration

+1 termLanguage

+GermanLevel

+4Version

+1

-Manuatory T-MACH-105185 Control Technology 4 CR Gönnheimer
+Mandatory T-MACH-105185 Control Technology 4 CR Gönnheimer

 - are able to name the electrical controls which occur in the industrial environment and explain their function. - can explain fundamental methods of signal processing.
 This involves in particular several coding methods, error protection methods and analog to digital conversion. - are able to choose and to dimension control components, including sensors and actors, for an industrial application, particularly in the field of plant engineering and machine tools.
 Thereby, they can consider both, technical and economical issues. - can describe the approach for projecting and writing software programs for a programmable logic control named Simatic S7 from Siemens.
 Thereby they can name several programming languages of the IEC 1131.